 Organized superbly by the Master Gardeners of Santa Clara County, this fun event is a horticultural street fair!
 You'll find a multitude of nurseries with loads of plants - edible and ornamental, workshops, food trucks, good coffee and much more!

 April 18th & 19th 2015: Going Native Garden Tour - Santa Clara and San Mateo Counties

 Are you thinking about including California natives in your garden?
 Visiting other people's native gardens is a great way to get ideas!
 Register for this free self-guided garden tour and you'll have your pick of over 50 gardens in Santa Clara and San Mateo counties to visit and inspire you.

 Many of the gardens will also have speakers and/or guest nurseries holding a plant sale.
 Gold Rush Nursery will be at the Morrow-Rumbaugh garden in Saratoga on Saturday April 18th with a great selection of plants and lots of advice!

-I suspect the water restrictions being put in place will become the new normal.
+Just in case you hadn't heard, California is officially in a drought ... a SEVERE one!
 For us gardeners and plant lovers, that means making adjustments to the way in which we garden.
-These adjustments, don't mean your yard has to resemble a desert full of rocks and cacti though!
+These adjustments don't mean our yards have to resemble a desert full of rocks and cacti though!